STEPIOAN/LESSON1-PYTHON/README.md

 # LESSON 1-PYTHON
 ## File Handling in Python
 ### What is File Handling?
 File Handling allows programs to save, retrieve, and modify persistent data.
+File handling is an important part of any web application.
+For example, we see it in a web server, Datasets, or video games.
+Text files: txt, csv
+binary files: image
 ### Why use File Handling?
 - To store data permanently
 - To handle a large amount of data